 CBT (Cognitive Behavioural Therapy)

-CBT, or Cognitive Behavioural Therapy, has been proven to help treat a wide range of emotional and physical health conditions.
-CBT looks at how we think about a situation and how this affects the way we act.
-Our actions can affect how we think and feel and this links to the way our body feels.
+CBT looks at how we think about a situation and how this affects our behaviour.
+Our actions can affect how we think and feel, which can directly link to the way our body feels.

-During times of mental distress, people think differently about themselves and what happens to them, meaning thoughts can become negative and unhelpful.
+During times of mental distress, many people may view themselves & situations in negative or unhelpful ways.
 This can worsen how a person feels and in turn, they may then behave in a way that prolongs their distress.

 CBT practitioners help each person identify and change their negative thinking and unhelpful behaviour.
 In doing this, the result is often a major improvement in how a person feels and lives.